rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 ---
-permalink: bind-mount-sftp-chrooted-user/
+permalink: bind-mount-an-SFTP-user-after-the-use-of-chroot/
 audit_date:
-title: Bind Mount a SFTP Chrooted User
+title: Bind mount an SFTP user after the use of chroot
 created_date: '2019-01-18'
 created_by: Rackspace Community
 last_modified_date: '2019-02-08'